-Google Container Engine (GKE) is a management and orchestration system for Docker container and container clusters that run within Google's public cloud services.
-Google Container Engine is based on Kubernetes, Google's open source container management system.
+Google Kubernetes Engine (GKE) is a management and orchestration system for Docker container and container clusters that run within Google's public cloud services.
+Google Kubernetes Engine is based on Kubernetes, Google's open source container management system.

 - Create or resize Docker container clusters